StephanieRuthJones/backend-assessment/README.md

   - [ ] Set up the `app` object
   - [ ] Set the `port` to `3000`
   - [ ] Set up the `app` object to use `express.json()` middleware to parse JSON bodies
-  - [ ] Use `/` as the base path for all definition routes
-  - [ ] Use `/characters` as the base path for all character routes
-  - [ ] Use `/episodes` as the base path for all character routes
+  - [ ] Add a GET route to `/` that returns a `200` status and a JSON object with a `message` key assigned to a string that reads, `"Welcome to the Rick and Morty API!"`
   - [ ] Set up the server to listen on port `3000`.

-### Part I - Basic GET Routes

-`/route` Route

-- [ ] Create a GET `/route` route in the `definitionRoutes.js` file that responds with a `200 status` and returns a JSON object with a `message` key assigned to a string defining what a `route` is in the context of an API

-`/controller` Route

-- [ ] Create a GET `/controller` route in the `definitionRoutes.js` file that responds with a `200 status` and returns a JSON object with a `message` key assigned to a string defining what a `controller` is in the context of an API

-`/root` Route

-- [ ] Create a GET `/root` route in the `definitionRoutes.js` that responds with a `200 status` and returns a JSON object with a `message` key assigned to a string that is the name of the root file that will execute when this application is started (i.e., the file responsible for setting up the server, loading the models and controllers, and defining any middleware or routes that the application will use).

-Commit to Github

-- [ ] Commit your work to Github and push to your forked repository w/ a commit message that reads, "Part I - Basic GET Routes".
+  - [ ] Run your server with `npm run server`
+  - [ ] Check that your server is running:
+    - [ ] You should see your "Listening on port 3000" log in the terminal.
+    - [ ] When you visit `http://localhost:3000/` in your browser, you should see a JSON object, `{message: "Welcome to the Rick and Morty API!"}`.

 ### Part II - API GET Routes: Return Rick and Morty Data

+All routes in this section should be created in the `charactersRoutes.js` file.

+- [ ] Use `/api` as the base path for all character routes

 `/characters` Route:
 Create a GET route in the `charactersRoutes.js` file that: